drshahizan/special-topic-data-engineering/project/proposal/Rivertion/Proposal_Rivertion.md

 <ol>
 	<li>Data Collection</li>
   	<ul>
- 		<li>Medical images such as X-rays will be collected from various hospitals and medical centers in Malaysia.
+ 		<li>Medical images such as X-rays will be collected from various websites.
 The images will be anonymized and stored in 		a secure database.</li>
   	</ul>
 	<li>Data Cleaning and Preprocessing</li>
   	<ul>